Facely1er/cybercorrect-complete-privacy/ISSUES_FIXED_REPORT.md

-# 🔧 Issues Fixed Report - PrivacyCorrect Platform
+# 🔧 Issues Fixed Report - CyberCorrect Privacy Platform Platform

 ## Executive Summary

-This report documents the comprehensive review and fixes applied to the PrivacyCorrect platform.
+This report documents the comprehensive review and fixes applied to the CyberCorrect Privacy Platform platform.
 All identified underlying issues have been resolved, improving security, performance, type safety, and overall code quality.

 ## ✅ Issues Identified and Fixed